lprincewhn/AutoOps/ComplianceProcessor/README.md

 ## Config

+Set value of following parameters according your requirement:

 1. Parameters of IamUserComplianceConfigRule
 - requiredGroupList: IAM group names separated by comma which IAM users should be in.
 - exemptedUserList: IAM users which are exempted in compliance check.